faberNovel/heart/CONTRIBUTING.md

 To do so, you have to:

-1. Go to the directory and create a `.env` file in this directory by copying it from `.env.template`:
+1. Go to the directory and create a `.env` file in this directory by copying it from `.env.tpl`:

     ```shell
-    cd test && cp .env.template .env
+    cd test && cp .env.tpl .env
     ````

 2. Populate the `.env` file with the environment variables needed by all the modules.